-In this tutorial, we’re going to read data from a table automatically on click.
+In this tutorial, we will automatically read data from a table with just a click.

-This can be useful to quickly export data to a CSV file or to manipulate the content of the data parsed from the table for further examination.
+This can be useful to quickly export data to a CSV file or to manipulate the content of the data parsed from the table.

 1. Open the Page Editor

-Let’s navigate to this page https://en.wikipedia.org/wiki/Table_(information) and open the PixieBrix Page Editor.
+Let’s navigate to this Wikipedia page with a table of information, then open the PixieBrix Page Editor.

 2. Add Context Menu brick